Are you looking for some awesome destinations for day trips from London by train?

 Last but not least, why not make the most of your day in Windsor by booking a Hop On Hop Off Sightseeing Bus Tour, that will allow you to see all the top sights in both Windsor and surrounding Eton.

 Thinking of extending your stay and want to live like true English aristocracy?
-Consider booking into the incredible Oakley Court, a stunning Gothic Victorian Mansion hotel that dates back to 1859 and located just under 5km’s from Windsor Castle.
+Consider booking into the incredible The Christopher Hotel.

 By Marco from Travel-Boo

 #16 Bath – One Of The Best Days Out From London For Wellness.

 Only 115 miles away, Bath is an easy day trip from London by train and a must-visit place in England.
 The GWR train line has several direct trains from London Paddington to Bath Spa which takes an hour and a half.

 The city of Bath has a long history dating back thousands of years.
 The Celts thought the place was sacred because of the hot mineral water that bubbled to the surface at three different springs in the area.
 With their love of baths, the Romans created a cosmopolitan and wealthy town around the mineral springs.

 When the Romans left in 410, A.D., Bath fell into ruin.
 From the Roman period, the biggest attraction is the Roman baths.